-Member contacts: Jerry Cross and Robbie Duncan
+Member contacts (for further advice): Jerry Cross and Robbie Duncan

 We are very lucky to have a fantastic velodrome in Manchester and opportunity to race on the track right on our doorstep.
-There are several leagues and it is also another great way to do some intensity sessions.
+There are several leagues and it is also another great way to do some high intensity training sessions.
 Track racing is hugely popular following our success at the olympics so beware that there is sometimes a waiting list for track time.

 Intro to Track Racing (by Jerry Cross)